Is Honey Good for People With Diabetes?

 Better diabetes assessments

-The NIH study also established an association between honey and blood sugars in diabetic people.
+The study also established an association between honey and blood sugars in diabetic people.
 The researchers found that honey exerted the following effects:

-Impact on chronic blood sugar levels
+Impact on the chronic blood sugar levels

 An individual having more HbA1C is at a higher risk of diabetes.
 Also, he or she is expected to be getting poor blood sugar management.
 Also, it was noted in the studies that people belonging to the honey group had elevated HbA1c.
-This suggested a chronic rise in blood sugar.
+This suggested a chronic rise in blood sugars.
 Due to this, the researchers proposed a “careful intake” of honey for diabetic patients.

-Honey is Anti-inflammatory and Antimicrobial
+Honey as an Anti-inflammatory and Antimicrobial

 • diabetes